Firetechs Logo

-COMMON FIRE ALARM AND COMMUNICATOR "TROUBLE" INDICATIONS:
+COMMON FIRE ALARM TROUBLE INDICATIONS:

 LOOP TROUBLE (also may display as "LOOP 1", "LOOP 2", "LOOP 3" followed by the word "TROUBLE" and/or "OPEN" or "SHORT"):